An analysis of ssh bruteforce attacks

 Unable to negotiate with x.x.x.x: no matching cipher found.
 Their offer: aes256-cbc,rijndael-cbc@lysator.liu.se,aes192-cbc,aes128-cbc,arcfour128,arcfour,3des-cbc,none [preauth]

-OWASP says this in their cheat sheet:
+OWASP says that in their cheat sheet:

 Favor GCM over CBC regardless of the cipher size.